-When dueling was no longer legal in Kentucky, the 260-acre “dueling grounds” had more conventional agricultural uses until a group of investors acquired the property in the 1980s to develop a unique “turf only” race track to host Steeplechase races.
+When dueling was no longer legal in Kentucky, the 260-acre “dueling grounds” had more conventional agricultural uses until a group of investors acquired the property in the 1980s to develop a unique “turf only” race track to stage steeplechase races.

-That vision came to life when a 1 and 5/16 mile race course and a colonial-style clubhouse opened for business on April 22, 1990.
+That vision came to life when a 1 5/16-mile race course and a colonial-style clubhouse opened for business on April 22, 1990.
 The race track was named "Dueling Grounds" in recognition of the colorful history associated with the property.

-Today, Kentucky Downs conducts its live turf racing meet each September on the only “European-style” race course in North America.
-The meet is staged in an informal festival setting and features the annual running of the Grade III Kentucky Turf Cup race.
-Additionally, Kentucky Downs is home to over 600 Vegas-style gaming machines, live music and entertainment, year-round simulcasting, and charity bingo events.
+Today, Kentucky Downs conducts its live turf-racing meet in late summer on the only “European-style” race course in America.
+The meet is staged in an informal festival setting and features the annual running of the Grade 3 Calumet Farm Kentucky Turf Cup, worth $1 million for the first time in 2019, and four other graded stakes.
+Additionally, Kentucky Downs is home to more than 750 historical horse racing machines, live music and entertainment, year-round simulcasting and charity bingo events.